 When you're looking for a chocolate liqueur, it makes sense to turn to a company that specializes in gourmet chocolates.
 Godiva Chocolate Liqueur offers everything that you've come to love about the chocolatier's renowned bite-sized treats but in liquid form.
 The liqueurs are rich and gratifying, though not too sweet, which makes them extremely versatile for creating tempting mixed drinks.

 What began as a single liqueur for the brand has transformed into a nice portfolio.
 Whether you choose milk, dark, or white chocolate, Godiva will help you make some utterly delicious chocolate martinis and other indulgent cocktails.

-Godiva has been one of the best-known names in gourmet chocolates since the Belgian chocolatier Joseph Draps started the company in 1926.
-The line of chocolate liqueurs follows the renowned chocolate tastes, bringing the creamy sweetness into a liquid form that we can use in our cocktails.
+Godiva has been one of the best-known names in gourmet chocolates since Belgian chocolatier Joseph Draps started the company in 1926.
+Developing liqueurs based on that experience would be a natural fit for any company that wanted to tap into the cocktail scene.